The China program has been moved to 2024.

 The New China: Trade, Power, and Culture

-This interdisciplinary course covers from China’s ancient history, culture, geography, customs, and traditions, to its modern development as a global economic power and leader.
+This interdisciplinary course covers every aspect of Chinese ancient history, culture, geography, customs, and traditions, and its modern development as a global economic power and leader.
 The course is organized around the Belt and Road Initiative, China’s ambitious development strategy and connects China with the countries along the ancient Silk Road.
 During the Spring semester, students will prepare for their trip by learning about China, including some basic Mandarin, business etiquette, and an introduction to Chinese history and culture (including cuisine, martial arts, media).
 During the summer, students will visit major economic centers to learn more about China and its connections to the world.

 WHAT WILL YOU LEARN?

-You will learn China’s ancient history, culture, geography, customs, traditions, major cuisines, art, martial arts, modern science and technology advances, Belt and Road Initiative, and its pursue of global leadership.
+In this class, you will learn about ancient Chinese history, culture, geography, customs, traditions, main cuisines, art, martial arts, modern science, and technology advances of the Belt and Road Initiative, as well as China’s pursuit of global leadership.
 You will also get the opportunity to learn some basic Mandarin, business etiquette, and when you travel in China you will deeply experience the authentic Chinese humanity and culture.